Carbon In the Atmosphere - My Life as a Greenhouse Gas

 - The red line represents a moving average of all the variations in the data.
 A moving average, also called a running average, is commonly used with time series data to smooth out short-term fluctuations and highlight longer-term trends or cycles.
 Batting averages in baseball is a common example of a running average.

-The Keeling data: enough evidence to draw conclusions about a changing atmosphere on a global scale?
+The Keeling data: Is it enough evidence to draw conclusions about a changing atmosphere on a global scale?

 DiscussionThe Keeling Curve measurement of atmospheric CO2 is taken from the top of the Mauna Loa volcano in the Hawaiian Islands.
 Is this one dataset, taken from only one location in the world, enough for scientists to claim with confidence that the levels of global atmospheric CO2 are increasing?
 Why or why not?

-When trying to understand complex systems, such as the carbon cycle or the Earth System, scientists typically compare multiple data sets before drawing any firm conclusions.
+When trying to understand complex systems, such as the carbon cycle or the Earth System, scientists will often compare multiple data sets to identify possible relationships and trends.
 When other scientists first observed Dr. Keeling's CO2 data, they immediately looked for ways to confirm the data.
 Would they see the same trend in increasing atmospheric CO2 if they collected CO2 measurements in different locations and used different collection methods?

 2. Find the the Mauna Loa site.
 Make note of the following information that pops up: